sleeptoken/zettelkasten/Remote Thought/Privilege Escalation.md

 Tags:

-All privesc are effectively examples of access control violations.
+All Privilege Escalation are effectively examples of access control violations.
 #### Permissions in Linux
 ##### User
 - User accounts are configured in the /etc/passwd file.